munich-quantum-toolkit/problemsolver/src/mqt/problemsolver/qubo_tools/pathfinder/README.md

-This submodule of MQT QUBOMaker is responsible for the QUBO formulation of pathfinding problems.
+This submodule of the `qubo_tools` is responsible for the QUBO formulation of pathfinding problems.

 ### Settings